martincartledge/martins-blog-deprecated-/content/blog/learning-go-week-3/index.md

 > represents a set of integers or floating-point values

-These types get pretty extensive, for now I will show the differences between integers and floating point.
+These types get pretty extensive, for now, I will show the differences between integers and floating-point.

 _Integers_